lucagrementieri/model-manifold/README.md

 python3 mnist_training.py
 ```

-The command above trains the small CNN defined in `mnist_networks.py` for a single epoch
+The command above trains the CNN defined in `mnist_networks.py`.
-to prevent convergence; at the end, it saves a checkpoint in the
+It saves the checkpoints in the `checkpoint` directory.
-`checkpoint` directory.
+The graph of the mean trace of the local data matrix $G(x, w)$ during training
+is saved in the same directory.

 Many configuration parameters can be modified using the script CLI.
 To inspect those parameters it is sufficient to display the help page with
 ```
 python3 mnist_training.py --help
 ```

-Note: If multiple epochs are set, a checkpoint is saved at the end of each of them.

 ## Visualizing paths on the foliation